 - The Target of Analytics Reporting can be one UE, any UE or an Internal Group Identifier;

-- Optionally an Application ID, DNN or S-NSSAI;

 - An Analytics target period indicates the time period over which the statistics or predictions are requested;

+- Analytics Filter Information optionally including:

+- expected UE behaviour;

-- Analytics Filter Information: optional expected UE behaviour, expected analytics type or list of Exception IDs with associated thresholds, where the expected analytics type can be mobility related, communication related or both, Area of interest, maximum number of results;
+- expected analytics type or list of Exception IDs with associated thresholds, where the expected analytics type can be mobility related, communication related or both;

+- Area of interest;

+- maximum number of objects;

+- maximum number of SUPIs;

+- Application ID;

+- DNN;

+- S-NSSAI.

-NOTE 2: The expected analytics type generally indicates whether mobility or communication related abnormal behaviour analytics or both are expected by the consumer, and the list of exception IDs indicates what specific analytics are expected by the consumer, the expected analytics type and the list of Exception IDs are not presented simultaneously.
+NOTE 2: The expected analytics type generally indicates whether mobility or communication related abnormal behaviour analytics or both are expected by the consumer, and the list of exception IDs indicates what specific analytics are expected by the consumer.
+Either the expected analytics type or the list of Exception IDs needs to be indicated, but they are not presented simultaneously.
+When the expected analytics type is indicated, the NWDAF performs corresponding abnormal behaviour analytics which are supported by the NWDAF.
+The relation between the expected analytics type and Exception IDs is defined in Table 6.7.5.1-1.

 - In a subscription, the Notification Correlation Id and the Notification Target Address are included.